-(c) In addition to the markout record required under (a) above, an underground facility operator may choose to make and maintain a visual record of the markout using photography or other visual documentation.
-If the underground facility operator chooses to make a photographic record, the record should:
+(c) In addition to the markout record required pursuant to (a) above, an operator shall make and maintain a visual record of the markout using photography and other visual documentation.
+The record shall:

 1. Be made in color;

 2. Show the entire markout;